netlify/build/README.md

     preBuild:
       - echo "Do thing on preBuild step"
 ```

 </details>

 ### lifecycle.functionsBuild

-`functionsBuild` - build the serverless functions
+`functionsBuild` - Build the serverless functions

 <details>
   <summary>Using functionsBuild</summary>

   <br/>

   **1. Using with a Plugin**